romanrodriguez/hangman-game-api/README.md

 For score-keeping, the guesses by the player get recorded in `letter_attempts`, and for recording games, the property `history` is used.
 Players are ranked by number of wins and loses.

 To play, we first need to create a new user, using the `create_user` endpoint.
-Use `create_game` to create a game.
+Use `new_game` to create a game.
 Remember to copy the `urlsafe_key` property for later use.
 With `make_move` you'll be able to make sure the player avids to the game's rules.
 Below, you can find more information about other endpoints you can/ should use and they are also commented in the code.

 ## Set-Up Instructions: